thanos-io/thanos/docs/components/query.md

 ## Expose UI on a sub-path

-It is possible to expose thanos-query UI and optinally API on a sub-path.
+It is possible to expose thanos-query UI and optionally API on a sub-path.
 The sub-path can be defined either statically or dynamically via an HTTP header.
 Static path prefix definition follows the pattern used in Prometheus, where `web.route-prefix` option defines HTTP request path prefix (endpoints prefix)